What to remember :

 Poor lifestyle and constipation

 An unbalanced lifestyle can be the cause of occasional constipation.
-Indeed, diet, hydration and physical activity are the main causes of constipation.
+Indeed, diet, hydration, and physical activity are the main causes of constipation.

 Medications, pathologies and constipation

-Specific situations causing constipation
+Specific situations that cause constipation

-How to remedy constipation naturally?
+How to naturally remedy constipation?

-#1 – Water, the anti-constipation remedy par excellence
+#1 - Water, the ultimate anti-constipation remedy

-It is generally recommended to drink 1.5 L of water per day .
-In case of constipation, it is strongly recommended to increase intake to 2L per day .
+It is generally recommended to drink 1.5 liters of water per day .
+In case of constipation, it is strongly recommended to increase the intake to 2 liters per day .
 To optimize its action, you can choose water rich in magnesium.

 Foods rich in water can also help supplement our water needs during periods of constipation.

-#2 – Fiber, your anti-constipation intestinal ally
+#2 - Fiber, your intestinal anti-constipation ally

 In addition to their mechanical effect, and through their prebiotic effect , they participate in maintaining an optimal microbiota, thus promoting fermentation and healthy and functional transit.